chef/chef-web-docs/chef_master/source/supermarket_share_cookbook.rst

 .. note:: If you're using Hosted Chef as your regular Chef server, skip to the second step.

 #.
-The ``knife.rb`` file located under ``/chef-repo/.chef/knife.rb`` contains the basic information necessary to authenticate with Hosted Chef.
+The ``config.rb`` file located under ``/chef-repo/.chef/config.rb`` contains the basic information necessary to authenticate with Hosted Chef.
 It will look similar to the following:

    .. code-block:: ruby